unioproject/tanglebeat/README.md

 - Directory `tanglebeat` contains Go package for the executable of main _tanglebeat_ program.
 - Directory `tbsender` contains Go package for the executable of the _tbsender_.
-- Directory `examples\readnano` contains example how to read output of the _Tanglebeat_ in the form of _Nanomsg_ data stream.
+- Directory `examples/readnano` contains example how to read output of the _Tanglebeat_ in the form of _Nanomsg_ data stream.
-- Directory `lib` contains common part.
-Some of it can be used as independent packages in other Go projects
+- Directory `lib` contains shared packages.
+Some of them can be used as independent packages in other Go projects
     * `lib/confirmer` contains library for promotion, reattachment and confirmation of any bundle.
     * `lib/multiapi` contains library for IOTA API calls performed simultaneously to